-At Thrive Healthcare, my role is working in high performance, in particular, injury management and prevention in professional cyclists.
+At Thrive Healthcare, I specialise in injury management and prevention in high performance.

-I have been working with professional cyclists since 2011, managing individual athletes from various teams including; BMC, Mitchelton-Scott, Wiggle High 5 and Bennelong Swiss Wellness as well as individual cyclists from the Australian Womens Track Endurance Squad.
+I have been working with professional cyclists since 2011, managing individual athletes from various teams including; BMC, Mitchelton-Scott, Jumbo-Visma Wiggle High 5 and Cycling Australia.

 In addition to cyclists, I work with individual athletes from Adelaide United, and the WAFL Adelaide Crows.

 I enjoy dedicating part of my work life, teaching advanced dry needling techniques with the team at CPD Health Courses.
 Our courses are taught in 7 locations across Australia and New Zealand, and are open to; medical doctors, physiotherapists, osteopaths, chiropractors, podiatrists and remedial massage therapists.

 Away from professional life, I enjoy all things sport, as well as spending time with family.

 My name is Bailey Collins, Podiatrist and Co-director of Thrive Healthcare.

 I have over 14 years of clinical experience and graduated from UniSA in 2005 with a Bachelor of Podiatry.
 I enjoy exploring the significance of feet as the foundation of our bodies.
 Podiatry has given me a grounded base to build on my knowledge and studies of the human body.
 I have spent my career predominantly in the private sector with a keen interest in the functional and biomechanical elements of podiatry care and therapy.